crystal-lang/crystal/_posts/2013-09-04-happy-birthday-crystal.md

 But the thing we want most right now is to have the compiler written in Crystal.
 Once we do this, we won't need Ruby anymore.
 We won't need to maintain two implementations of the compiler.
-Compilations time will be reduced drmatically (we hope!).
+Compilation times will be reduced drmatically (we hope!).

 And also, it's very likely that the language will grow a lot because of this, and we will have learned a lot of what it feels like to program in Crystal and what